This post may contain affiliate links.

 WINPRO Mobility (for Rodrigo and Sydney) – this is a supplement made from blood protein, which has been used for decades to help animals recover from injury.
 I tried it with Sydney initially and saw an immediate improvement in her mobility, so I now give it to both of our seniors.

-Canine System Saver – although I give Canine System Saver to all of our dogs, I began with Sydney to support her joint health, which is why I've moved it to the “Joint Supplement” section.
+Canine System Saver – I was introduced to Canine System Saver several years ago and it helped Sydney recover from a partial cruciate tear.
 There was a time when Sydney's back legs weren't able to support her and she'd cry in pain when walking.
 Within 48 hours of Canine System Saver, she was running around outside.
 No lie.
 Canine System Saver combined with WINPRO Mobility has been a game changer for Sydney.

 Supplements for Dogs with Allergies